KonstantinSviridov/stuff/clientGen.md

   * **method name**
   * (optional) **payload object**
   * (optional) **options objects** (containing query and header parameters)
-  * **complete method URI**
+  * **canonicalMethodUri** (complete method URI)

 3. The `APIExecutor` utilizes the call info in order to build `harExecutor.ExtendedHarRequest` which is passed to `AuthenticationDecorator`.
-In fact `harExecutor.ExtendedHarRequest` is exactly `Har.Request` + complete method URI.
+In fact `harExecutor.ExtendedHarRequest` is exactly `Har.Request` + `canonicalMethodUri`.

 4. `AuthenticationDecorator` asks the `AuthenticationManager` to insert authorization parameters into `HAR.Request`.
-For this purpose it uses canonical method path to find `RamlWrapper.Method` inside its member `RamlWrapper.Api` and passes this `RamlWrapper.Method` to the `AuthenticationManager` along with `HAR.Raquest`.
+For this purpose it uses `canonicalMethodUri` to find `RamlWrapper.Method` inside context `RamlWrapper.Api` and passes this `RamlWrapper.Method` to the `AuthenticationManager` along with `HAR.Raquest`.

-5. The `HAR.Request` is passed to `ValidatingExecutor`.
-It obtains `RamlWrapper.Method` justg the same way as `AuthenticationDecorator`, takes RAML types of its bodies (if any) and validates request agains them.
+5. After being authorized, the `HAR.Request` is passed to `ValidatingExecutor`.
+It obtains `RamlWrapper.Method` just the same way as `AuthenticationDecorator`, takes RAML types of its bodies (if any) and validates request agains them.

 6. The `HAR.Request` is passed to `SimpleExecutor` which delegates it to `XmlHttpRequest` module.